Global Immersion Program

 One core aspect of the AnBryce Scholars Initiative is that the students take part in an immersive travel experience.
-Usually, this means a trip to London with partners from Writing and Rhetoric, as well as the Center for Social Concerns (CSC); though, it has also meant a trip to Washington, D.C., when students are unable to travel abroad.
-The London Study Abroad experience is currently in its fourth year.
-According to our director, Dr. Paulette Curtis, its purpose is "to offer our students an experience that would introduce them to the knowledge, communication skills, and perspectives they will need to succeed in a global, interconnected world."
+Currently, this means a trip to Ireland with partners from Writing and Rhetoric, as well as the Center for Social Concerns (CSC); though, it has also meant a trip to Washington, D.C., when students are unable to travel abroad.
+The Immersion experience is currently in its fifth year.
+In the words of our director, Dr. Paulette Curtis, its purpose is "to offer our students an experience that would introduce them to the knowledge, communication skills, and perspectives they will need to succeed in a global, interconnected world."

 The London Program owes a great debt to Patrick Clauss (Writing and Rhetoric), Rosie McDowell (CSC) and the London Global Gateway and London Undergraduate Program.
 First Year students travel to London during Spring Break.
 Before they go, they must enroll in the university Writing and Rhetoric, taught by Prof. Patrick Clauss.
 Below is the curriculum description: